tvlabs/edge264/README.md

 Programming techniques
 ----------------------

-edge264 originated as an experiment on new programming techniques to improve performance and code simplicity over existing decoders.
-I presented a few of these techniques at FOSDEM'24 on 4 February 2024 ([be sure to watch the video!](https://fosdem.org/2024/schedule/event/fosdem-2024-2931-innovations-in-h-264-avc-software-decoding-architecture-and-optimization-of-a-block-based-video-decoder-to-reach-10-faster-speed-and-3x-code-reduction-over-the-state-of-the-art-/)):
+I use edge264 to experiment on new programming techniques to improve performance and code size over existing decoders, and presented a few of these techniques at [FOSDEM'24](https://fosdem.org/2024/schedule/event/fosdem-2024-2931-innovations-in-h-264-avc-software-decoding-architecture-and-optimization-of-a-block-based-video-decoder-to-reach-10-faster-speed-and-3x-code-reduction-over-the-state-of-the-art-/) and [FOSDEM'25](https://fosdem.org/2025/schedule/event/fosdem-2025-5455-more-innovations-in-h-264-avc-software-decoding/).

 1. [Single header file](edge264_internal.h) - It contains all struct definitions, common constants and enums, SIMD aliases, inline functions and macros, and exported functions for each source file.
 To understand the code base you should look at this file first.
 2. [Code blocks instead of functions](edge264_slice.c) - The main decoding loop is a forward pipeline designed as a DAG loosely resembling hardware decoders, with nodes being non-inlined functions and edges being tail calls.
 It helps mutualize code branches wherever possible, thus reduces code size to help fit in L1 cache.